KiCad/kicad-source-mirror/Documentation/development/compiling.md

 to your /etc/pacman.conf file.

+### Building with Boost 1.70 ### {#ki_msys2_boost_1_70}

+There is an issue building KiCad with Boost version 1.70 due to CMake not defining the proper link libraries during configuration.
+Boost 1.70 can be used but `-DBoost_NO_BOOST_CMAKE=ON` needs to be added during CMake configuration to insure the link libraries are properly generated.

 ### Building OCE from source

 KiCad requires OCE by default, and the version installed by `pacman` can cause build errors in